 Beat the heat & humidity of the place with local fresh Palm fruits & Tender Coconut water.
 They are tasty, juicy & nutritious.

-Places to visit near Kanyakumari – Day trips
+Kanyakumari Tourist Places to visit on Day trips

-You may do the following day trips from Kanyakumari or cover them en route to the destinations like Trivandrum.
-Do plan to make your trip accordingly.
+You may do the following places visit on day trips or cover them en route to the destinations like Trivandrum.
+Do plan your trip accordingly.

-The biggest wooden structure in Asia, Padmanabhapuram Palace at Padmanabhapuram is located close to Kanyakumari.
-It is a unique palace of the erstwhile kings of Travancore who ruled from here between 1552 – 1790 CE.
-That includes the rule of its famous king Marthanda Varma of the dynasty.
-It lies between Kanyakumari & Trivandrum.
+The biggest wooden structure in Asia, Padmanabhapuram Palace at Padmanabhapuram is located en route.
+It is a unique palace of the erstwhile Kings of Travancore who ruled from here between 1552-1790 CE.
+That includes the rule of its famous king Marthanda Varma of that dynasty.

 Read More – Padmanabhapuram Palace of Travancore

 Suchindram Temple or Thanumalayan Temple